denten-books/plain-text/0-introduction.md

 foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
-In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, which, together, give rise to pixels, letters, words, books, and literature.
-In using this approach, my book introduces a method of textual microanalysis.
+In following that path, I reconstruct and make visible the underlying material conditions of knowledge production that give rise higher order phenomena like pixels, letters, words, books, and literature.
+In developing such an approach to study, my book introduces a method of textual microanalysis.
 Where distant reading perceives patterns across large-scale literary corpora, microanalysis breaks textuality down to its minute constituent components.
-It is at this level that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their knowledge production.
+It is at this level that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their everyday literary activity.

+Even though I did not intend for the book to serve as a complete history character encoding, the encoding of textuality constitutes its strong undercurrent.
+The challenge of writing and reading such a book lies in its inherently trans-disciplinary subject matter.
 Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead notes that "it is hard to say to what particular field of the arts or sciences that signal code development pertains."
 "It is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As if to echo this assessment, research for *Plain Text* led me to primary sources from archives that range from the proceedings of the Association for Computing Machinery (ACM), to the United States Patent and Trademark Office, to early Soviet publishing houses that heralded the advance of formalism, to studies on animal communication behavior, theater, semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.

+## In Search of a Subject (Thesis)

 In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
 I will spend the rest